Dongshan Liangjie: Lineage

 Dongshan's most renowned students were Caoshan Benji (W-G: T'sao-shan, 840–901) and Yunju Daoying (W-G: Yun-chu Taoying, 835–902).

 Caoshan refined and finalized on Dongshan's works on Buddhist doctrine.
 The sect's name, Caodong, may possibly take after the names of these two teachers.
 (An alternate theory says the "Cao" refers to Caoxi Huineng [曹渓慧能 W-G: Ts'ao-hsi Hui-neng], the sixth ancestor of Chan; see Sōtō#Chinese origins.)

-The lineage that T'sao-shan began did not last beyond his immediate disciples.
+The lineage that Caoshan began did not last beyond his immediate disciples.
 Yunju Daoying started a branch of Dongshan's lineage which lasted in China until the seventeenth century.
 Thirteen generations later, the Japanese Buddhist monk Dōgen Kigen (1200–1253) was educated in the traditions of Dongshan's Caodong school of Chan.
 Following his education, he returned to his homeland and started the Sōtō school ("Sōtō" is the Japanese reading of "Caodong").